Scrimmage-co/golang-sdk/README.md

 ## Usage

+To get started, have a look at our [example](https://github.com/Scrimmage-co/golang-sdk/blob/main/examples/basic/main.go) or follow the instructions below :

 ### 1. Initialize the SDK:
 To initialize the library, provide your unique server endpoint and secret key.
 Obtain the `API_SERVER_ENDPOINT` from your admin dashboard URL, which should resemble "your_company_name.apps.scrimmage.co".
 The secret key is generated during [Step 2 of Getting Started.](https://docs.scrimmage.co/docs/getting-started#2-create-secret-key)